1918190/WestNlp-web/content/_index.md

       username: admin
       # Override your bio text from `authors/admin/_index.md`?
       text:
-    content:
-      # Choose a user profile to display (a folder name within `content/authors/`)
-      username: dsfsd
-      # Override your bio text from `authors/admin/_index.md`?
-      text:
-  - block: about.avatar
-    id: about1
-    content:
-      # Choose a user profile to display (a folder name within `content/authors/`)
-      username: dsfsd
-      # Override your bio text from `authors/admin/_index.md`?
-      text:
   - block: accomplishments
     content:
       # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.